 Our age matters too because the older we get, the more rust (free radicals) we accumulate.

 Brain issues aren’t limited to adults.
-In children, inability to focus quickly gets diagnosed as ADHD.
+In children, the inability to focus quickly gets diagnosed as ADHD.
 In comes Adderall.
 It’s easy to blame sugar, or the parents, or too much screen time, but I don’t.
 The fact is, healthy cognition cannot occur unless you have the nutrients to feed each and every brain cell, and the cell membrane.
 As a population, we don’t do that very well.
 Magnesium is known to help both memory and attention, as well as depression and anxiety.
 Magnesium loves your brain and vice versa.

-Did you know over 200 popular medications block magnesium, contributing to deficiencies.
+Did you know over 200 popular medications block magnesium, contributing to deficiencies?
 The primary offenders are antacids, acid blockers, hormonal contraception and diuretics.
 Supplementing helps, however, most forms of magnesium are hard on the stomach, or they cause diarrhea.
 Magnesium oxide is probably the worst form to take in my opinion, yet it is sold nationwide.
 You should be picky because many forms of magnesium don’t even penetrate your brain where you need it most.

 If you have brain health concerns, especially problems with memory or attention there is much to consider, it’s not just magnesium and I don’t want you to overlook other possible issues.
 The essential factors to consider include mitochondrial health, methylation problems, blood sugar imbalances, autoimmune disorders, gluten intolerance, heavy metal toxicity, chronic pain, sleep deprivation, stress, thyroid problems, and drug muggers (drugs that steal nutrients from your body).

 All of these factors play a role, but today I want to talk with you about magnesium, a special type that is new on the market.
-It’s called magnesium L-threonate and it has shown very promising results within the medical literature for age related memory loss problems.
+It’s called magnesium L-threonate and it has shown very promising results within the medical literature for age-related memory loss problems.
 Some animal studies show excellent results in improving memory problems in rodents which had severe memory dysfunction.
 Alzheimer’s causes the brain to lose many of its connections or synapses leading to a tangled web.
 The synaptic damage causes major disconnects that result in jumbled short- and long-term memories.
-I won’t bore you, but your physician may need to know synapse damage occurs, in part, from overzealous glutamate molecules which activate the cell’s N-methyl-D-aspartate (NMDA) receptor which then turns on an enzyme called Beta-secretase 1 (BACE1) and that churns amyloid plaques.
+I won’t bore you, but your physician may need to know synapse damage occurs, in part, from overzealous glutamate molecules that activate the cell’s N-methyl-D-aspartate (NMDA) receptor which then turns on an enzyme called Beta-secretase 1 (BACE1) and that churns amyloid plaques.
 Some people even have a genetic SNP in the BACE1 gene.

 It sounds complicated, but the simple part is that this special magnesium appears to help.
 An animal study published in September 2014 showed that magnesium L-threonate slowed the hyperactive NMDA receptor signaling pathway improved synapse plasticity and reduced plaquing.
-More importantly, the magnesium entered the hippocampus which is a big deal, that is your memory center.
+More importantly, the magnesium entered the hippocampus which is a big deal; that is your memory center.
 The turnaround was fairly dramatic, even when the treatment was given during the end-stage of the disease state.
 An earlier study in 2013 showed how well magnesium L-threonate worked to improve memory deficit in people with chronic pain by inhibiting TNFα [tumor necrosis factor alpha] which is a pain-causing chemical (when produced in high amounts).
 Magnesium participates in hundreds of metabolic pathways all over your body, and many in your brain, so adequate Central Nervous System [CNS] levels are crucial for optimal health.

 The clinical applications for magnesium include: